chaoss/wg-risk/focus-areas/security/openssf-best-practices.md

 <summary>Click to read more about this metric.</summary>

 ### Data Collection Strategies
-As gotten from the [OpenSSF Best Practices Badging Page](https://bestpractices.coreinfrastructure.org/en), a project’s OpenSSF Best Practices status can be assessed when:
+From the [OpenSSF Best Practices Badging Page](https://www.bestpractices.dev/en), a project’s OpenSSF Best Practices status can be assessed when:
 - Projects receive a passing badge if they meet all required criteria.
 - The status of each criterion, for a given project, can be 'Met', 'Unmet', 'N/A' or 'unknown'.
 - Each criterion is in one of four categories: 'MUST', 'SHOULD', 'SUGGESTED', or 'FUTURE'.
 - To obtain a badge, all the MUST and MUST NOT criteria must be met, all SHOULD criteria must be met OR the rationale for not implementing the criterion must be documented, and all SUGGESTED criteria have to be rated as met or unmet.
 - Advanced badge levels of silver and gold are available if the project satisfies the additional criterion.

-For further information, refer to [OpenSSF’s API documentation](https://bestpractices.coreinfrastructure.org/en)
+For further information, refer to [OpenSSF’s API documentation](https://www.bestpractices.dev/en)

 ### Filters
 The metric can be filtered by: